Basic info properties

 - minimum quantity

-In many cases, pricing information comes from an external system, which may prohibit modifications in Episerver Commerce.
+In many cases, pricing information comes from an external system, which may prohibit modifications in Optimizely Commerce.

 Price changes are immediately available on the website.
 They are not part of a product's publishing workflow.

 - In the catalog tree, select a category or product.

 - From the view selector in the upper right corner, click Pricing.

 - If desired, use the Customer Group and Market filters to make it easier to find pricing information.

 Only packages or variants with a price appear on the list.

 Follow the steps in Viewing prices to access the Edit Prices view.
 From there, you can complete these tasks.